-The survey sample is designed to be nationally representative.
-Fraym established interlocking quotas for age brackets (18-24, 25-34, 35-44, 45-54, and 55+), gender (female, male), and provinces.
-This created 90 distinct interlocking demographic quotas for data collection.
-The number of target respondents assigned to each of these interlocking quotas was determined based on available information from Statistics South Africa.
-Fraym also included a separate additional socioeconomic quota based on household asset ownership patterns.
+The survey sample is designed to be nationally representative of all adults aged 18 or older across South Africa.
+We established interlocking quotas for age brackets (18-24, 25-34, 35-44, 45-54, and 55+), gender (female, male)18, and provinces.
+This created 90 distinct interlocking demographic quotas for data collection.19 The number of target respondents assigned to each of these interlocking quotas was determined based on available information from Statistics South Africa.
+The final sample included 5,920 respondents.
+We also included a separate additional socioeconomic quota based on household asset ownership patterns.
+There is an extensive literature that documents the usage of this approach in a variety of settings.20 In South Africa, we considered over 20 potential household assets and then selected microwave and clothes washer ownership, since they exhibit the most desired distributions of ownership rates.
 The ideal socioeconomic proxy measure(s) would exhibit a linear relationship with the same level of increase or decrease in asset ownership rates for each quintile of the household-level population.
-There is an extensive literature that documents the usage of this approach in a variety of settings.
-In South Africa, we considered over 20 potential household assets and then selected https://nurturing-care.org/south-africa-2021/
+While imperfect, this approach ensures that the sample is more representative of the general adult population and can be used for ex post reweighting as necessary.